Six graduate from Marquand-Zion during commencement

-Marquand-Zion High School graduated six seniors during the May 12 Commencement Ceremony, as well as six eighth graders who graduated into high school.
+Marquand-Zion High School graduated six seniors during its May 12 commencement ceremony, and honored six eighth-graders who graduated into high school.

 The ceremony began with a welcome from Superintendent Scott Blake and an invocation from Pastor Jeremy Mayfield.